wm75/wm01-ox/git_and_github/begin_git_and_github.md

 ### Installation

-First, lets install `git` and perform initial minimal configuration.
+First, install `git` and perform initial minimal configuration.
 Use the instructions provided as part of the *github* documentation for this:

 https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git